evanfoss/epl_micropumphw/README.md

 |:---------------
 |PCB2: Rendering of the 3rd version of the device.

 PCB2 is the last designed version.
 The PCB was fabricated and an enclosure made but work stopped there.
+For those wondering about exposed connections unlike the prototype almost all sockets are surface mount.
+Exposed connections would probably have been covered with RTV-748 or a think cover would have been 3D printed too.

 |<a href="images/photos/p1000567_15131075102_o.jpg"><img src="images/photos/p1000567_15131075102_o.jpg"></a>
 |:---------------